balena-io/docs/pages/learn/develop/local-mode.md

 - The device must be running {{ $names.os.lower }} v2.29.0 or higher.
 - The device must be running a [development][development] variant of the OS.
 - You must have the [{{ $names.company.lower }} CLI][cli] installed on your development machine.
 - Local mode must be enabled through the {{ $names.cloud.lower }} dashboard.
 You can enable it from the *Settings* page.
-Find the *Settings* on the  dashboard menu.
+Find the *Settings* on the  dashboard menu on the left.

 ![Enable local mode](/img/local-mode/enable-local-mode-settings.png)